 This time I had the fans running for hours and when it came time to sneak in and make dinner the floors still felt slightly tacky.
 YIKES.
 It was rainy and humid outside but I had the heat on to keep the humidity out as much as possible.
 I placed the bed sheets back down on the floor and hoped for the best.

 When I came down the next morning the floors still felt tacky.
-I wanted to cry as I pictured all of my time and money flying right out the window.
-I did a little research on the Internet and found that many people have had the same complaint about this porch and floor paint, even after a few weeks!
-One solution suggested was to put clear coat on top.
+I wanted to cry as I pictured all of my time and money flying right out the window!!!!

-After I applied the first coat of sealer and let it dry I was relieved to find that the tackiness was indeed gone.
-I chose a satin finish because I didn’t want a very glossy look.
-I think it has a nice sheen to it.
-This Varathane Floor Finish is the key to the whole project.
-Add a few coats for a smooth protective coat to your floor.
-It is water based and dries quickly.
+After I applied the first coat of the special sealer and let it dry I was relieved to find that the tackiness was indeed gone.
+It was very easy to work with and dried quickly.
+This made putting a few coats on a breeze.

 Oh, by the way, did you notice the big mess all over the counters?
 Dragging everything out of the kitchen really turned my house upside down so to speak.
 My kitchen table was stashed in the living room for the time being and my dining room looked like this…….

 UGH!
 The mess drove me crazy but it’s the price you have to pay when doing just about any major home improvement project.
 The mess was worth it when it was all said and done.
 I love the chocolaty richness of this color.
 It blends nicely with my newly painted staircase and the laminate we have in the adjacent rooms.